kyegomez/APACAI/README.md

 # APAC AI
 ![Logo](APACAI-BANNER.png)

 Welcome to APAC AI.
-Our mission is to revolutionize the way humanity interacts with AI, promoting a future where creators can fully unleash their raw potential by providing creators with the tools they need to create seamlessly.
+Our mission is to revolutionize the way humanity interacts with AI, promoting a future where creators can fully unleash their raw potential.

 We are the minds behind projects such as Swarms, Andromeda, Kosmos, CyberTron, and Agora, our open-source research division.
 We're an Human first collective of Humans utilizing an open source for-profit approach to leverage economics and ultimately bring forth an post-scarcity Human civilization

 ----------